jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch1.md

 </div>

 > Okay!
-So, there's a lot happening here that goes entirely unnoticed, unless you've played further and then come back to this.
+So, there's a lot happening here that can go entirely unnoticed, unless you've played further and then come back to this.

 > First off, Noah had a curious internal monologue, during which he wasn't sure where his thoughts were coming from.
 It was confusing, and could be chalked up to him growing anxious, alongside the general mysterious supernatural stuff going on.
-But it was very likely *the consciousness of all his past lives*.
-At the start of Chapter 6, we see that his life often ended while on the run, so he has developed an instinct to want to escape danger.
-And boy is he ever in danger now.
+But it was very likely *the experience of all his past lives*.
+For one thing, he died at the hands of Moebius so many times (as revealed at the start of Chapter 6), that he could be subconsciously predicting his own demise here.
+And for another thing, that desire to escape and save himself is arguably something that distinguishes N from Noah, whereas Noah instead chose to stand his ground here.

 > The unusual sound he mentioned is quite possibly related to the interlink of D and J, who just came onto the scene.
 It's impossible to know it at this point, but this monster is an interlinked pair of Moebius: notice there are two cores.